AdobeDocs/experience-manager-64.en/help/sites-developing/i18n-translator.md

 >[!NOTE]
 >
 >Regular publish functionality, or replication, should not be used for dictionaries.
-Instead dictionaires should be treated the same way as code and configuration.
+Instead, dictionaires should be treated the same way as code and configuration.
 This includes using source control to track changes, and using content packages to apply changes to author and publish.

 >[!NOTE]
 >